Strategic Hotel Management MSc – 2023 entry

 Our MSc in Strategic Hotel Management will guide you to discover the strategic thinking that goes into making a memorable customer experience in the hospitality industry and more.

-We’re ranked in the top 10 worldwide for hospitality and leisure in the QS World University Rankings 2020.
-We’re also ranked 3rd in the Shanghai Ranking’s Global Ranking of Academic Subjects 2021 for hospitality and tourism management.
+We’re ranked 4th the Times and The Sunday Times Good University Guide 2022 for hospitality, leisure and tourism.
+We’re also ranked 2nd in the Shanghai Ranking’s Global Ranking of Academic Subjects 2022 for hospitality and tourism management.

 Studying with us will put you in a good position to progress your career.
-We have an excellent graduate employability employment record, with 96% of our students finding work or going on to further study after graduating (HESA 2020).
+We have an excellent graduate employability employment record, with 94 per cent of our students finding work or going on to further study after graduating (Graduate Outcomes survey 2022, HESA).

 What you will study

 If you’ve already studied a course in hotel management or have hands-on industry experience, then our MSc is designed for you.

 We’ve also tailored our course to offer you a truly international perspective while giving you the opportunity to specialise with optional modules that reflect your interests and strengths.